Updated July 2019

 The payment gateway provides a secure path between the customer and the payment processor.
 Some popular gateways include services such as PayPal, Braintree, Stripe and Square.
-The implementation of these third party softwares builds trust between customer and merchant by providing them with a secure, recognizable plug-in.
+These third party softwares build trust between the customer and merchant by providing them with a secure, recognizable plug-in.

 The processor is responsible for sending payment data from the merchant to the issuing bank and then to the acquiring bank.
 The gateway is a tool that is used specifically for e-commerce as a bridge to the processor.
-Making a decision on what service to utilize should not be treated lightly.
-Whatever software you choose will play a role in determining how long that process takes.
+Making a decision on what service to utilize should be carefully considered.

-SSL stands for “Secure Sockets Layer” and is a protocol used to secure and protect transactions whether they are financial or just relating to private information.
+SSL is a protocol used to secure and protect transactions whether they are financial or relating to private information.

-With all of this financial information, e-commerce is perhaps the biggest target for cybersecurity breaches.
+With large amounts of financial information, e-commerce is perhaps the biggest target for cybersecurity breaches.
 This is exactly why variables such as payment and security should be of the highest priority when developing an e-commerce mobile app.

-We hope this article provided some insight into the development of e-commerce mobile apps.
-With a rapidly growing commerce industry, it’s a necessity to join the revolution.
+We hope this article provides insight into the development of e-commerce mobile apps.
+If you have an ecommerce company, why not build an ecommerce mobile app?
 The time is now!
-Seamgen can help you design and develop an e-commerce mobile app that will satisfy your users and grow your company.
+Seamgen can help you design and develop an e-commerce mobile app that will satisfy your users and drive value for your business.